 Axillary lymph node dissection is a surgical process to remove the lymph nodes involved in breast cancer from the armpit (axilla or underarm).

-During Radical mastectomy, there is the complete removal of the breast, the lymph nodes from the axilla, and underlying chest muscle to permanently remove breast cancer from the body.
+During Radical mastectomy, there is the complete removal of the breast, the lymph nodes from the axilla, and the underlying chest muscle to remove breast cancer from the body permanently.

 Modified radical mastectomy